byncrvws/byncrvws.github.io/_posts/2018/07/09/2018-07-09-louvre-running-tour.md

 layout: post
 title:  The Louvre is now running a Beyoncé and Jay-Z tour
 description: Beyoncé and Jay-Z have been on a lot of tours in their time, but none of them quite like this one.
-categories: [ Beyoncé, Jay-Z, Concert, Louvre, Tour ]
+categories: [ Beyonce, Jay-Z, Concert, Louvre, Tour ]
 image: assets/images/2018-07-09-louvre-tour.png
 featured: false
 hidden: false